thewilkybarkid/libero-pattern-library/README.md

 The grid for all content pages (i.e. not listing pages).
 In addition to the capability to specify if content spans the entirety of the `main` or `full` sections, this grid defines areas called `primary`, `secondary`, and `menu`.
 These names are used for both the CSS grid area names and the twig template section names.
 This grid lays out content with a very similar layout to that of an eLife article.

 ###### grid areas recommended usage
-- `pimary`: the content that makes this page what it is
+- `primary`: the content that makes this page what it is
 - `secondary`: supplementary info, typically used for asides
 - `menu`: a menu / navigation appropriate to the content level